-6.5 Physical Intervention Policy
+6.6 Physical Intervention Policy

-Our policy on physical intervention by staff is included within our Behaviour Policy and is reviewed annually by the governing body.
+Our policy on physical intervention by staff is set out in a separate document (as well as also being referred to in the Behaviour Management, Anti bullying and Safe Touch Policies) and is reviewed annually by the governing body.
 We acknowledge that staff must only ever use physical intervention as a last resort, and that at all times it must be the minimum force necessary to prevent injury to themselves, another person or property.
-Individual Risk Assessments are completed for particular students who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.
+Individual Risk Assessments are completed for particular pupils who have a higher likelihood of needing physical intervention and/or restraint and staff who work closely with these students are provided with additional Positive Handling training.

-6.6 School Visits
+6.7 School Visits

-We have clear protocols in place to ensure the safety of students whilst on school trips (see visits and trips policy).
+We have clear protocols in place to ensure the safety of children whilst on school trips (see visits and trips policy).
 These include:

-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator - The EVC is a member of the SLT and will complete EVC training with Wide Horizons or other regulated provider of EVC training. - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a student discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate
+- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate